 But what should you be looking out for if you think your dog may already be pregnant?
 Can you see a visible swelling in your dog’s stomach?
 Does your dog have an increased appetite?
 Have the nipples grown?
 Does your dog seem lethargic, or is she showing signs of a personality change?
 All of these can be indicators that your dog is carrying some extra passengers.

 When female dogs are in heat, male dogs can smell the hormones and read the telltale signs that they are ready to mate.
-Often, the mating process takes a surprisingly short amount of time and can take place without owners even being aware it has happened.
+Often, the mating process takes a surprisingly short amount of time and can take place without pet parents even being aware it has happened.
 Dogs that are not on leads when they are on walks, or even dogs that are left tied up outside a shop, are all at risk of unexpected mating.

 It should be noted spaying during pregnancy brings with it a higher chance of complications.
 The surgery takes longer than regular spaying and brings with it an additional charge, plus the scar left by the surgery will be bigger than the one from a normal spaying procedure.
 However, this is a long term, 100% effective preventative measure to take if you don’t want your dog to get pregnant after mating, or ever again.

 Most dogs, given the opportunity, will end up mating when the female is in heat.
 A whopping 40% of female dogs will fall pregnant after just one mating session!
 That incredibly high number means you are at considerable risk of having a litter of unwanted puppies if you are not careful.
 Thankfully, there are still a number of relatively safe means to preventing pregnancy after mating.